 Dahrem was the son of Uerties, who became the first Dynar of Dah’Rem.
 The nation itself is named after him due to his influence on it’s formation.
 Dahrem was known primarily for his military acumen, and religious zealotry.
 During his rule he expanded the territory that was owned by the Zarathem faith by nearly 100x.
 His kingdom overtook many of the nations we know of today, and was at various points in history the strongest military force.

 In his early 50’s Dahrem became sick with various cardiovascular ailments.
 At the time, the majority of the citizens in the kingdom were not originally Zarathem.
-Fearing retaliation from the citizens after his death His second wife negotiated a deal with the leader (Raeila) of modern day Arzentia, to help kill him in exchange for her and her son’s safety.
-After she poisoned him, Raeila released her letters of the plan to smear her in the public eye, and eventually executed her and her son.
+This issue is largely a reason why Ishitar was allowed to be a “separate nation”, though many thought of it as a colony.
+Fearing retaliation from the citizens after his death, His second wife (Wa’an) negotiated a deal with the leader (Raeila) of modern day Arzentia, to help kill him in exchange for her, and her son’s (Remond) safety.
+After Wa’an poisoned him, Raeila released her letters of the plan to smear her in the public eye, and eventually executed Wa’an and her Remond.
 Raeila attempted to use this destabilization to take over the nation, but the next Dynar had already been selected (Kal’Eid) from a popular temple who immediately took power.
+As a show of force Kal’Eid marched forces through Arzentia, took Raeila hostage, and executed her in the city square.

 Religious Divide